-The stories IRW published on water problems in Florida, California, Louisiana and, most recently, Iowa illuminate some of the many public-health issues prevalent in the country today.
+The stories IRW published on water problems in Florida, California, Louisiana, Iowa, Minnesota and, most recently, Alaska, illuminate some of the many public-health issues prevalent in the country today.
 We’re continuing to report on water problems nationwide and will feature new work in the coming months.

 Published in 2021: